Murder of Selena: Trial

-and generated interest in Europe, South America, Australia, and Japan.
+and generated interest in Europe, South America, Australia and Japan.

-Saldívar pleaded not guilty, saying the shooting was accidental.
+Saldívar pleaded not guilty, continuing to insist the shooting was accidental.
 In his opening statement, Valdez said he believed Saldívar "deliberately killed Selena".
-Valdez also called it a "senseless and cowardly" act because Selena was shot in the back.
 Tinker said the shooting was accidental and denied rumors Saldívar wanted to be romantically involved with Selena.
 On October 23, 1995, the jury deliberated for two hours before finding Saldívar guilty of murder.
-She received the maximum sentence of life in prison with no eligibility of parole for 30 years.
+She was sentenced to life imprisonment with eligibility for parole in 2025.
 On November 22, 1995, she arrived at the Gatesville Unit—now the Christina Crain Unit—in Gatesville, Texas, for processing.